 these schools are known as the "Classical Schools of the Medes."
 It is our goal to equip students to positively shape the future of their families, wives, community, and nation.
 Program Background Our program began in response to requests from local church government authorities to establish a school with English-based curriculum and international training support as a means to bless and enrich their communities.
 The first school opened in Sulymania in January 2001 and currently enrolls over 600 students in kindergarten through 12th grade.
-A second school opened in Duhok in the fall of 2002 and now enrolls over 600 students (K-9).
+A second school with online essay writing opened in Duhok in the fall of 2002 and now enrolls over 600 students (K-9).
 In September 2003, a third school campus opened in Arbil